 YearOne is a zero-credit course that will occur during the first 10 weeks of the 14 week semester.
 First-year students will take YearOne during their first semester.

 Completion of the course is a first-year requirement.

 Topics covered during the course are as follows:

 The peer advisor is a paid position for upper-class students.
 The peer advisors will be responsible for collaborating with the instructor to plan and facilitate lessons and activities.

 All traditional first-year students will be required to take YearOne.
-Students requesting an exemption based on one or more of the following criteria should contact the Senior Director of the ASC.
 If the exemption is approved, a waiver code will be applied in SIS.